Nihan bariş

 What is Take Profit and Stop Loss?

-Regarding Take Profit and Stop Loss, it is crucial to note that these orders are activated at the Bid price or the Ask price?
+When it comes to TP and SL, it’s important to note that these orders are triggered at the Bid price or the Ask price.

 Take Profit and Stop Loss in Buy trades are activated with the Bid price.